Shashankti/apartment-listing/contact.md

 # 📍 Location & Contact

 **Address:**
-Jülicher Straße, 52070 Aachen, Germany
+Apt.
+608(6th floor facing west, towards the streer) Jülicher Straße 16,13357 Berlin

 **Nearby:**
-- 🚌 Public transport: Bus stop “Jülicher Straße”
+- Public transport: Gesundrunnen S-bahn(S1,S2,Ring Bahn), U-Bahn(U8), REs and other regional trains,Tram(M13,50)
-- 🏪 Supermarkets, cafes, and laundromats nearby
+- Gesundrunnen shopping center with supermarkets, cafes, and restaurants within walking distance
-- 🚴‍♀️ Bicycle parking available

-**Contact:**
-📧 your.email@example.com
-📱 +49 123 4567890
+- Bike parking availbe on the basement with private locked door only for residents
+- Laundry room with washing machines and dryers available in the basement
+- Keller with additional storage space in the basement
+- A terrace on the 6th floor(same floor as the apartment)
+- Outdoor seating and grill area on the ground floor courtyard.

 ---
 [⬅ Back to Home](index.md)